Peters Fahrschule

 Is it true that from 2027 there will only be 3 special drives?

 No, that claim is false.
 The fixed number of special drives is being dropped entirely – but it is not reduced to three across the board.
-Cross-country, motorway and night drives remain mandatory topics.
-How many hours you need depends on your progress – in dense Munich city traffic, on the Mittlerer Ring and the A8/A9 motorways this varies from learner to learner.
+You can now read this in the ordinance text itself (§ 4, Bundesrat document 365/26): cross-country, motorway and night drives remain mandatory topics, and your instructor must establish that you handle them safely.
+How many hours you need therefore depends on your progress – in dense Munich city traffic, on the Mittlerer Ring and the A8/A9 motorways this varies from learner to learner.

 Will the car license in Munich really be cheaper in 2027?